OlafTitz/freetzdns/README.md

 I deliberately chose to maintain the DNSSEC trust anchors manually.
 These are therefore found in the `unbound.conf` file as "trust-anchor" parameters with a DS key.
 No trust anchor file of any type is used.
+You can change this if you desire and know how to operate unbound.

 Local, blocked and invalid domains are redirected by dnsmasq and those queries never arrive at unbound, so unbound configuration can be kept at a minimum and never needs to be changed (except for purely operational issues).

+The start script sets up microdns to return NXDOMAIN for the affected queries.
+You can change this to return a special IP address (usually in the 127.* range), this address is given in the microdns command line in the start-unbound.sh script.

 ## Authors and licenses